-The Employer Assistance and Resource Network on Disability Inclusion (EARN) helps employers recruit, hire, retain and advance people with disabilities.
-In addition to hosting webinars and other events, EARN also maintains a website, AskEARN.org, which provides information on: recruiting and hiring; retention and advancement; laws and regulations; creating an accessible and welcoming workplace; and federal contractor requirements.
-The website also offers a variety of resources to assist state and federal government agencies in making their workforces more inclusive and reflective of the citizens they serve.
-For regular updates, be sure to subscribe to EARN's monthly newsletter and follow EARN on Facebook, Twitter and LinkedIn.
+The Employer Assistance and Resource Network on Disability Inclusion (EARN) helps employers, human resources professionals, and diversity, equity, inclusion and accessibility (DEIA) staff find the resources they need to recruit, hire, retain and advance people with disabilities.
+EARN's website, AskEARN.org, offers a variety of resources to assist employers, including state and federal government agencies, in making their workforces more inclusive and reflective of the citizens they serve and meeting their DEIA goals.
+For regular updates, be sure to subscribe to EARN's Monthly newsletter and follow EARN on Facebook, Twitter and LinkedIn.

 Examples of major EARN activities and areas of focus include:

-EARN's online Dinah Cohen Training Center for Disability Employment & Inclusion offers webinars and other resources for employers interested in recruiting, hiring, retaining and advancing people with disabilities.
-Browse the offerings to learn about employer responsibilities under various disability nondiscrimination and employment laws, interviewing and onboarding, and other topics related to disability inclusion.
+EARN's online Dinah Cohen Learning Center offers webinars and other resources for employers interested in recruiting, hiring, retaining and advancing people with disabilities.
+Browse the training courses and other resources to learn about employer responsibilities under various disability nondiscrimination and employment laws, interviewing and onboarding, and other topics related to disability inclusion.

 Developed with input from a range of employers with exemplary track records in disability employment, this framework outlines seven core components of a disability-inclusive workplace, along with a menu of strategies for achieving them.

-- Small Business & Disability: Steps to Success
+- Small Business & Disability Employment: Steps to Success

 When it comes to ensuring a workplace inclusive of the skills and talents of people with disabilities, not all businesses, especially small businesses, may know where to start.
 This EARN resource provides a path, outlining effective strategies for recruiting and retaining qualified people with disabilities, as well as ways business associations can help their members understand the value disability diversity adds to their workplaces and communities.